Classification of crescent configurations: Geometrically Realizability of Crescent Configurations

-\begin{defi} A crescent configuration on $n$ points is \emph{geometrically realizable} in $\R^m$ if there exists some distances $d_1, \dots,d_{n-1}$ for which there exist points $P_1, P_2, \dots, P_n$ in $\R^m$ that realize the corresponding distance set. \end{defi}
+\begin{defi} A strict distance class for a crescent configuration on $n$ points is \emph{geometrically realizable} in $\R^m$ if there exist some distances $d_1, \dots,d_{n-1} \in \R_{\geq 0}$ such that setting $a_i=d_i$ yields a distance set of $n$ points in $R^m$. \end{defi}

-We have thus far established upper bounds on the number of crescent configurations on $n$ points based on the combinatorial aspects of this problem.
-We now sharpen these bounds by considering criteria for geometric realizability. \begin{remark} Burt et. al. \cite{SM15} showed that given an $n$, there exists an $m$ such that an $n-$crescent configuration exists in $\R^m$.
-In this section, we fix $m$ and determine whether a given distance set is geometrically realizable in $\R^m$. \end{remark}
+\begin{remark} Burt et. al. \cite{SM15} showed that given an integer $n$, there exists $m$ such that an $n-$crescent configuration exists in $\R^m$.
+In this section, we fix $m$ and determine whether a given distance class is geometrically realizable as a crescent configuration in $\R^m$. \end{remark}

-In Section \ref{sec: counting}, we classify crescent configurations in terms of the distances between each pair of points.
-The problem of determining information about a set of points based on the distances between them is well studied, and is known as the distance geometry problem.
-Thus, we are now able to use techniques from distance geometry in order to sharpen the bounds on the number of geometrically realizable configurations on $n$ points.
-We begin by introducing some of these techniques.
+Based on our classification system defined previously , we defined geometric realizability in terms of a set of distances between each pair of points.
+The problem of determining whether a given set of distances can be realized in a space is well-studied, and is known as the distance geometry problem.
+Thus, we can use techniques from distance geometry in order to sharpen our previous bound on the number of geometrically realizable configurations on $n$ points in $\R^2$, and also extend our exploration to higher dimensions.
+These techniques determine whether a potential distance matrix has a geometric realization.
+Recall from section 3 that two non-isomorphic potential distance matrices can belong to the same distance class.
+Thus, in order to completely determine whether a distance set is geometrically realizable, one must use the methods outlined in this section to check every potential distance matrix corresponding to the distance class.

+The main tool we use is the Cayley-Menger determinant, which can intuitively be thought of as a way of computing volumes of simplices in Euclidian space.